9/27/25

 1. Chamomile Tea

-Chamomile tea has been used for centuries as a natural sleep aid—and for good reason.
-This calming herbal tea contains apigenin, an antioxidant that binds to receptors in your brain to reduce anxiety and promote relaxation.
-In simple terms, chamomile acts like a gentle “off switch” for your overthinking brain, making it easier to drift into sleep.
+Chamomile tea has been used for centuries as a natural sleep aid—and the reason is kinda obvious .This calming herbal tea contains apigenin, an antioxidant that binds to receptors in your brain to reduce anxiety and promote relaxation.
+To put it simply, chamomile acts like a gentle “off switch” for your overthinking brain, making it easier to drift into sleep.

 2. Lavender